Melanie Müller: Career

 In 2012, Müller had a brief career in pornographic films with the stage name Scarlet Young.
 In 2013, she was a contestant on the third season of Der Bachelor, the German version of The Bachelor, where she was a finalist.
 In April 2013, she released the song "Ob Mann, ob Frau – ich nehm's nicht so genau".
 In June 2013, she took part on the TV show Pool Champions.
 The same month, she appeared in the Taff series Projekt Paradies: Promi-Heilfasten.
 In the summer of 2013, she made a mini musical tour in Mallorca.

 In January 2014, Müller won the RTL reality show Ich bin ein Star – Holt mich hier raus!
 In April the same year, she released "Auf geht's, Deutschland schießt ein Tor!" ("Let's go, Germany score!"), a song for the 2014 FIFA World Cup.

 Since 2013, she has mainly been active as a schlager singer.

 Outside of her entertainment career, Müller is an entrepreneur; she owns two online store websites, Lustshoppen24 and Königsklasse, and opened a fashion boutique in the center of Leipzig in 2013, which closed after a few months.

 Beginning in September 2022, first video recordings were published showing right-wing extremism slogans in the audience at one of her performances in Leipzig.
 Müller subsequently distanced herself from the people in her audience and from right-wing ideas.
-Later, more footage of the same performance reviled her raising the right arm, apparently showing the Hitler salut.
+Later, more footage of the same performance revealed her raising the right arm, apparently showing the Hitler salute.
 As a result, the Saxon state police is investigating; Nazi signs and symbols, including the Hitler salute, are illegal in Germany.
 Müller said these hand movements are not from a right-wing extremist background, but a part of her show since her first stage performances.
 The indictment was issued in May 2023.
 Later that year, she appeared at a boxing event with strong links to the far-right scene.
 Müller again distanced herself from the right-wing extremist scene.